 - a.
 Maps including primary and secondary evacuation routes will be posted in all classrooms.
 For security reasons, school staff members will only know assembly areas. - b.
 Teaches will bring their class record books with them. - c.
 Teachers will ensure that all students are out of their classrooms and adjoining restrooms and workrooms. - d.
 Teaches will close the doors after following their students out of the building. - e.
 The first student in line will be instructed to hold open the exit door(s) until all persons in the class have evacuated.
 This procedure is to be continued until the building is clear. - f.
 Classes will proceed to their designated assembly areas.
 Once there, teachers will make note of students who are not present and furnish those names to school administrators as soon as possible. - g.
-Teachers will remain with their class until the administrator sounds an "all clear" signal. - h.
-Administrators will establish and assign personnel to a management post at the evacuation site to assist in the collection of critical information and the management of students and staff. - i.
-Administrators will gather lists of unaccounted students from staff members to provide to the lead administrator and emergency response personnel. - j.
-Identify the location of classes in the assembly area to facilitate the orderly location of students for parents wishing to pick up their children. - k.
-Direct parents to the family reunification site to pick up students.
+Teachers will display their emergency status card from their roster book/to go box.
+The cards should be displayed as follows: - A green card will be displaced if a teacher has all persons assigned to them present and has no needs or concerns. - 2.
+A yellow card will be displayed if a teacher needs to receive or communicate information or concerns.
+This may also include a student who is unaccounted for. - 3.
+A red card will be displayed if a teacher has an immediate need, such as a person with a medical emergency or if a teacher has immediate knowledge about the incident at hand. - h.
+Teachers will remain with their class until the administrator sounds an "all clear" signal.

-- I. Maintain contact with police/fire departments to stay informed about conditions at the school site. - m.
+- i.
+Administrators will establish and assign personnel to a management post at the evacuation site to assist in the collection of critical information and the management of students and staff. - j.
+Administrators will gather lists of unaccounted students from staff members to provide to the lead administrator and emergency response personnel. - k.
+Identify the location of classes in the assembly area to facilitate the orderly location of students for parents wishing to pick up their children. - I. Direct parents to the family reunification site to pick up students. - m.
+Maintain contact with police/fire departments to stay informed about conditions at the school site. - n.
 When an off-campus evacuation is called, teachers will follow the same basic steps as outlined in evacuating the school building.

-C. NOTIFICATION OF PARENTS PROTOCOL
+NOTIFICATION OF PARENTS PROTOCOL